Hi there! I'm Naomi,

 First, never resell a font! that’s a HUGE no-no!

-if you ever use a font for a client, ensure to note what font was used and leave a link where they can purchase or download it to their device on their own.
+if you ever use a font for a client, be sure to note what font was used and leave a link where they can purchase or download it to their device on their own.

 To avoid any confusion you can download fonts from well-trusted resources such as Google Fonts.